 2 teaspoons olive oil + more for cooking

 1. In a small bowl, combine the cumin, onion powder, paprika, salt and pepper.
 Rub dry herbs into ribs on both sides.
 Cut ribs up into 1 or 2 rib segments.

 2. In a measuring cup, whisk together all the Glaze ingredients, set aside.

 3. Set Instant Pot on Saute and add 2 teaspoons of olive oil and shallots.
 Cook shallots in the pot for 3 minutes, or until translucent.
 Pour in half the Glaze and cook for 1 minute.
 Place the ribs on top of Glaze and pour the remaining Glaze over the top.
-Place the lid on the pot and put value to Sealing position.
-Set the Instant Pot to Manual (you may need to unplug and plug back in) and cook for 40 minutes.
+Press Cancel and place lid on the pot and put value to Sealing position.
+Set the Instant Pot to Manual and cook for 40 minutes.
 Remove lid and place ribs on a foil lined baking sheet and brush several times with remaining glaze from pot.
 Place under the broiler for 3 to 4 minutes.
 Mix greens with lemon and oil and toss with a pinch of salt & pepper.
 Place ribs on a serving platter with greens.
 Enjoy!